This post was the contents of NoHighBuildings.org.uk (now retired)

 Tall buildings generally require a greater investment in initial embodied energy per unit gross area compared to low-rise buildings.
 Many published studies examining initial embodied energy in taller buildings exclude elements from the analysis, in particular building services.

 Their graph shows that the embodied energy for a square metre of floor area is roughly doubled when the number of stories increases from 3 to 40.
-The relationship may not be exact but this means the 40-storey building will have about twice the embodied CO2 of a 3-storey building for each square metre of floor space.
+The relationship may not be exact but this means the 40-storey building will have over twice the embodied CO2 of a 3-storey building for each square metre of floor space.

 25th October, 2009